ralphjsmit/pest-plugin-livewire/README.md

 This package provides a convenient way to test your Livewire forms and speed up your workflow.
 It adds helpers that make repetitive tasks faster, like testing whether properties are required or not.

+> [!IMPORTANT]
+> This package works only with Livewire V2 and up to Laravel 10.
+Therefore, it will not be updated to support Livewire V3 and/or Laravel 11 or higher.
+The repository will be archived.

 ## Contents

 1. Expectations